krdarrah/trigBoard_docs/docs/temperatureSensor.rst

 .. image:: images/grafmetrics.png
 	:align: center

-You can also create these cool gauges, by making a new panel for single stat:
+You can also create these cool gauges, by making a new panel for single stat - just choose last for the Selector:

 .. image:: images/grafsinglestatmetric.png
 	:align: center